kud/apple-french-keyboard-windows/README.md

 Download this [app](http://uxsoft.cz/projects/apple-wireless-keyboard/), it will do the job for you.

 Enjoy!
 And if you have any better way, or any good idea, do not hesitate to make a PR or create an issue.

+## Note

+- There's no `right-ctrl` (yet?).
+Could be sometimes a problem.
+Last time, I played to a specific game, it askes me to make one choice between two solutions.
+To make this choice, it was `left-ctrl` or `right-ctrl`.
+I couldn't choose the `right-ctrl` choice.
+Too bad.
+- `left-alt` doesn't work like `right-alt`. `left-alt` is reserved to Windows.
+All characters are available only via `right-alt`.
+Do not use `left-alt` for that, you'll be surprised if not.